finagle/finch/docs/cookbook.md

 ### Defining redirecting endpoints

 Redirects are still weird in Finch.
-Util [reversed routes/endpoints][issue191] are shipped, the reasonable way of defining redirecting endpoints is to represent them as `Endpoint[Unit]` (empty output) indicating that there is no payload returned.
+Until [reversed routes/endpoints][issue191] are shipped, the reasonable way of defining redirecting endpoints is to represent them as `Endpoint[Unit]` (empty output) indicating that there is no payload returned.